particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Library updates 2026-04-01

+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.

 ### Device OS 6.4.0 2026-03-19

 Device OS 6.4.0 is now available in Device Restore DFU, Device Restore JTAG, hex file generator, etc. It is a preview release.